What Apple’s new push into AR means for your business

 I was using the new IKEA Place app running on an iPhone 8 Plus.
 The phones use a new A11 Bionic processor that is powerful enough to handle the real-time 3D graphics overlays on top of a real-time photo, and it works remarkably well for imaging an office layout.

-As is usually the case for me, I started thinking how AR on the iPhone could be used in other ways.
-The phone is fast and popular -- it’s a massive footprint.
+As is usually the case for me, I started thinking about how augmented reality (AR) on the iPhone could be used in other ways.
+The phone is fast and popular — it’s a massive footprint.
 (Apple will likely sell many millions of iPhone 8 and 8 Plus phones in the next few months.)
-AR is catching on finally, mostly with people who want the tech to work smoothly and without any goggles, add-ons, or fuss.
+AR is catching on finally, mostly with people who want the tech to work smoothly and without any goggles, add-ons or fuss.

+[ Also on Computerworld: 10+ ARKit apps you’ll want to use today ]

 That’s a perfect match for many businesses.
 I could see AR apps that show you what a car will look like in your garage or in the driveway.
 AR could help you plan a vacation.
 The tech works so fast on the iPhone 8 I’m testing that the adoption rates will likely be quite fast.

 I could see a company using the iPhone 8 as a primary meeting platform.
 You tap in with Facetime AR (which doesn’t actually exist yet).
-Everyone in the room is able to look at a 3D diagram on a table, pointing to objects that need adjusting.
+And everyone in the room is able to look at a 3D diagram on a table, pointing to objects that need adjusting.

-Another major use case -- the realtor profession. iPhone users could walk around a house and see pop-ups that show the age of appliances, the last repair, and the cost for upgrades.
+Another major use case — real estate sales. iPhone users could walk around a house and see pop-ups that show the age of appliances, the last repair, and the cost for upgrades.
 They could load up all of their own furniture as simple 3D renders (possibly from the manufacturer) and see how the rooms would look with their furniture.
 Buyers could see room dimensions, overall square footage, and many other factors that could influence the sale.

-Most importantly -- this is an ease-of-use issue.
-The iPhone can be a catalyst to make AR go mainstream, because the phone uses a camera and a fast processor that makes it possible.
+Most important — this is an ease-of-use issue.
+The iPhone can be a catalyst to make AR go mainstream because the phone uses a camera and a fast processor that makes it possible.
 (An Apple rep told me the 3D rendering in particular is much faster on the new phones.)
 Today, there are just too many clunky apps, gadgets that don’t quite work for AR, games meant for kids, and competing technologies that have made AR (not to mention VR) a confusing mess.